-What Is A Content Management System (CMS)?Posted by Ryan Jones on Jan 10, 2020.
+All about content management systems (CMS)Posted by Ryan Jones on Jan 10, 2020.
 Reading time: 12 mins

-Which CMS Should I Use?
+Which CMS should I use?

 - B2B businesses

-HubSpot is more than a CMS, but when you can get that and more, it's a no brainer.
-It works exceptionally well in our industry as we can facilitate most of our marketing efforts through the HubSpot software.
-But besides all the bells and whistles, it makes content management an almost flawless process.
+We're not being biased because we're HubSpot Platinum partners - we’re also HubSpot customers.
+It works exceptionally well in our industry and most of our marketing efforts are done through the HubSpot software.
+With lots of bells and whistles, it makes content management an almost flawless process.